munich-quantum-toolkit/qusat/README.md

   </picture>
 </p>

-Thank you to all the contributors who have helped make MQT QuSAT Synthesizer a reality!
+Thank you to all the contributors who have helped make MQT QuSAT a reality!

 <p align="center">
   <a href="https://github.com/munich-quantum-toolkit/qusat/graphs/contributors">